SIGPLAN/SIGPLAN.github.io/Conferences/POPL/Principles.md

 * We recommend that the PC chair allow all reviewers (PC *or* external) to see  decisions for the papers they have reviewed before decisions are publicly announced.

-## **Call for Papers**
+### **Call for Papers**

-### **Pearls**
+#### **Pearls**

-*Prescriptions*
+##### *Prescriptions*

 To recognise that both new ideas and new explanations further our field, POPL encourages submissions of Pearls: elegant essays which illustrate an idea, often by developing a short program.
 Pearls are expected to meet the same standards as other POPL papers.
-Pearls may, but need not, contain the word ‘Pearl’ in their title.
+Pearls may, but need not, contain the word "Pearl" in their title.
 As with other papers, the abstract and introduction must make clear the intended contribution of the paper.

-*Suggestions*
+##### *Suggestions*

 The following text may contain useful points for inclusion in a CFP: